List of Zootopia characters: In Zootopia

-Judy feels proud to solve the case, but because the fame gained from the predatory animals after the case going wild negatively affects Nick, and the situation begins to cause chaos in the city, she decides to resign from the police force out of guilt.
+Judy feels proud to have rescued the missing mammals, but in a press conference her accidentally inflammatory answers about predators negatively affects Nick.
+As more predators go savage, this now being reported on TV news, and the situation begins to cause chaos in the city, Judy decides to resign from the police force out of guilt.
+She returns to her family farm in Bunnyburrows to work with her parents, where she accidentally discovers that the flowers Weaselton had stolen are the likely cause of predators in Zootopia going savage.

-Judy returns to her family farm in Bunnyburrow to work with her parents, but upon discovering that the flowers Weaselton had stolen were the cause of predators in Zootopia going savage, Judy returns to Zootopia, where after tearfully reconciling with Nick, they both return to investigate the case.
-Finally, they end up discovering that the mastermind behind the plot was Bellwether, who they manage to set up to record her confession, bringing her to justice.
-Subsequently, Nick joins the police force, becoming Judy's partner, both being assigned by Bogo to their first job as a team.
+Judy returns to Zootopia, and after tearfully reconciling with Nick, they continue to investigate the case together, and find that the animals going savage are being deliberately shot with pellets of a serum made from the flowers.
+Finally, they discover that the mastermind behind the plot is Bellwether, who tries to eliminate Judy by shooting Nick with the serum so that he will kill Judy.
+However, they have anticipated her and swapped out the serum pellets for blueberries, and Judy tricks her into detailing her plot while recording her, bringing her to justice.
+Subsequently, Nick joins the police force, becomes Judy's partner, and Bogo assigns the two to their first job together.

+During the credits, Judy and Nick, together with most of the other main characters, attend Gazelle's concert.